AlhassenSabeeh/AlhassenSabeeh/README.md

   4th year, at the University of Khartoum, Sudan.

  Also a Bachelor's degree in Computer Science ,
- 3th term, at the University of People , United State (online).
+ 3th term, at the University of The People , United State (online).

 # Experiences